gramalingam/onnx/docs/proposals/ShardingFormalism.md

 **Constraints on input sharding**
 * No constraints on input sharding.
-* Sharding along non-reduction axes is straightforward, since parallel iteration over the non-reduction axes is possible.
+* Sharding along non-reduction axes is straightforward.
+It indicates parallelization of the iteration over the non-reduction axes, and is straightforward.
-* Sharding along reduction axes can be supported, but it requires an implicit collective-reduce operation.
+* Sharding along reduction axes is permitted.
+It indicates parallelization of the reduction loop, but this involves performing the reduction in two steps.
+In the first step, the reduction is done locally on the shard, and in the second step the reduction is done across the different shards.
+This can be typically mapped to a collective-reduce operation.

 **Inference of output sharding**
 * Non-reduction axes inherit the sharding of the corresponding axes of the input.
-* Two natural possibilities exist for the reduction axes, if they are sharded.
-The result can be broadcast to all devices containing some shard along the reduction axes, or just to the devices containing a distinguished shard (say, the first one).
-As a default, we assume a broadcast (the first option).
+* Since the size of the reduction axis is one after the reduction, it can't be used for any meaningful sharding.
+The axis may even be omitted from the output shape, depending on the value of the attribute `keep_dims`.
+If the axis is retained, it is treated as having no sharding.

+In the case where the inputs are only sharded along one or more reduction axes, there will be no sharded axis in the inferred output sharding specification.
+However, there is still a choice as to whether the computed output is replicated on all the devices that participate in this operation, or whether it is stored only in some distinguished node.
+Collective-reduce operations typically support both variations.
+The default inferred output specification is to broadcast the computed result to all devices that participate in the particular reduction (the first option).

 ### MatMul-like ops